 In 1969, Treasury Secretary Joseph Barr announced that 155 high-income households hadn't paid any taxes at all that year.
-The obvious public outcry prompted Congress to institute an add-on tax they called the alternative minimum tax (AMT), taking effect the next year.
-As part of the 1982 tax reforms under Reagan, it was changed from an add-on tax to an alternative tax system, but the goal of ensuring that high-income individuals and corporations had to pay some taxes remained.
+The obvious public outcry prompted Congress to institute an add-on tax it called the alternative minimum tax (AMT), taking effect the next year.
+As part of the 1982 tax reforms under President Reagan, it was changed from an add-on tax to an alternative tax system, but the goal of ensuring that high-income individuals and corporations had to pay some taxes remained.

-When Do You Have To Pay AMT Tax?
+When Do You Have to Pay AMT Tax?

-The Alternative Tax System (AMT) is a complete tax system, run in parallel to the regular one you're probably more familiar with.
-Each year, you technically have to compute your taxes under both systems, then pay whichever is higher.
-It generally hits those with an income between $115K and $415K the hardest, which is a large percentage of docs.
+The Alternative Tax System (AMT) is a complete tax system, run in parallel to the regular one with which you're probably more familiar.
+Each year, you technically have to compute your taxes under both systems and then pay whichever is higher.
+Prior to 2018, it generally hit those with an income between $115,000-$415,000 the hardest, which is a large percentage of docs.

 Who Pays Alternative Minimum Tax?

 Prior to 2018 and again starting in 2026 if Congress makes no changes, three groups of people made out poorly under the AMT.
 The more of these groups you belong to, the more likely you are to have to pay additional tax because of it.

 - People who pay high state and local income taxes.
 Unlike many deductions which are the same (or even better due to the higher marginal rates), state and local income taxes aren't deductible under the AMT.
 Thus, those who pay them are more likely to have to pay under the AMT system.